19 Children’s Books About Diversity

 And we are here for it. 🙌🏻🙌🏼🙌🏽🙌🏾🙌🏿

-Children’s books about diversity provide a great opportunity to teach your child about the beauty of variety—as well as encouraging them to treasure the qualities that make them unique.
+Children’s books about diversity provide a great opportunity to teach your child about the beauty of variety — as well as encouraging them to treasure the qualities that make them unique, so they can establish their own sense of identity in the world.

-And when it comes to developing little kids’ social and emotional development, these are lessons that last a lifetime.
+And when it comes to developing their social and emotional development, these are lessons that last a lifetime.

-We’ve gathered 17 enriching books on diversity and inclusion sure to offer your child a wide selection of illuminating lenses through which to see their world.
+We’ve gathered the best enriching books on diversity and inclusion sure to offer your child a wide selection of illuminating lenses through which to see their world.

 Ready to open their minds and unlock their empathy?